 Creep Stiffness

 Creep stiffness refers to the asphalt binder’s resistance to deformation under a constant load, a measurement taken at 60 seconds.
-The BBR test calculates this by applying a static stress to a beam of bitumen and recording the strain rate.
-Regular measurements of beam deflection are taken at intervals of:
+Transitioning into the BBR test, it calculates this by applying static stress to a beam of bitumen and recording the strain rate.
+During the test, regular measurements of beam deflection are taken at intervals of:

 These measurements, under the influence of an applied load and shear force equation, are then used to compute the beam or creep stiffness.

 The importance of measuring creep stiffness at 60 seconds is that it offers a precise time point to evaluate the stiffness of the material under load.
-This measurement is generally utilized in the form of the Bending Beam Rheometer (BBR) test to assess the performance of pavement materials.
+Consequently, this measurement is generally utilized in the form of the Bending Beam Rheometer (BBR) test to assess the performance of pavement materials.

 Stress Relaxation Rate

 Stress relaxation rate indicates the ability of the asphalt binder to relieve stress over time, preventing pavement cracking.
-The factors that determine the stress relaxation rate in an asphalt binder include:
+Additionally, the factors that determine the stress relaxation rate in an asphalt binder include:

-The stress relaxation rate is determined using a Bending Beam Rheometer (BBR) by applying a static stress to a beam of bitumen and calculating the strain rate to determine the stiffness of the beam.
+The stress relaxation rate is determined using a Bending Beam Rheometer (BBR) by applying static stress to a beam of bitumen and calculating the strain rate.
+Consequently, this helps determine the stiffness of the beam.

 Test Time and Factors Affecting Results